s-a/you-might-not-need-gulp/README.md

-# Remove gulp.js from Repository
+# To Remove gulp.js from Repository

 1. Remove `gulp*` from devDependencies and dependencies sections in package.json.
 2. Remove `"prepublish": "gulp prepublish"` from script section in package.json.